jameshughes89/cs2XX-ComputerArchitecture/site/labs/logic/combinational-logic.rst

     * The tool is tedious to use

 #.
+Create the same functionality with a Look Up Table

+    * Can be found under "Components -> Logic -> Lookup Table"

+#.
 Simplify the circuit design by reducing the number of gates that are used

     * Try gate types other than ``NOT``, ``OR``, and ``AND``